Rich Gunning: Early life and education

-Gunning attended Council Rock High School in Newtown, Pennsylvania and the University of Maryland.
+Gunning was born in Philadelphia, on June 15, 1966.
+He attended Council Rock High School in Newtown, Pennsylvania and the University of Maryland.

 Career

-He began his broadcasting career in the mid-1980s as a radio disc-jockey with former oldies station WBUX (Doylestown, Pennsylvania, USA).
+He began his broadcasting career in the mid-1980s as a radio disc-jockey with former oldies station WBUX in Doylestown, Pennsylvania.
 In 1986, he joined the United States Army and served two years at AFRTS in Germany.
 He was on active duty and the reserves until 1994.
-In addition to part-time on-air work at radio stations WDEL and WSTW (Wilmington, Delaware, USA), Gunning served as Production Manager and on-air personality with suburban Philadelphia news/talk radio station WNPV from 1994 to 2010.
+In addition to part-time on-air work at radio stations WDEL and WSTW in Wilmington, Delaware, Gunning served as production manager and on-air personality with suburban Philadelphia news/talk radio station WNPV from 1994 to 2010.

-Since 1998, Gunning has voiced hundreds of radio and television commercials.
-National voice-over clients have included Alarm.com, AOL, Burger King, Hawaii Tourism, Pontiac, Sears Auto Center, Triumph Motorcycles and Wyeth Labs.
+Since 1998, Gunning has voiced hundreds of radio and television commercials, including Alarm.com, AOL, Burger King, Hawaii Tourism, Pontiac, Sears Auto Center, and Triumph Motorcycles Ltd.

-From 2004 to 2018, he was employed by iHeart Media as a traffic reporter, heard primarily on KYW Newsradio in Philadelphia, as well as radio stations in Pittsburgh, New Jersey and Delaware.
+From 2004 to 2018, he was employed by iHeart Media as a traffic reporter, heard primarily on KYW news radio in Philadelphia, and stations in Pittsburgh, New Jersey, and Delaware.

 In 2016, Gunning joined the staff at Philadelphia's Classical and Jazz station WRTI as an on-air personality.